idvorkin/idvorkin/README.md

 * [Magic](https://idvork.in/magic) - My favorite magic routines on the bottom
 * [Bring others Joy](https://idvork.in/joy) - Some videos of me giving joy on the bottom.

-Stats are off since interpreted languages have checked in binaries, but it shows the stuff I dable in atleast.
+Stats are not accurate since interpreted languages have checked in source libraries, but this gives a good sense of what I dable in.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=idvorkin&layout=compact&langs_count=10&hide=HTML,Jupyter%20Notebook,Javascript)